William C. Norris (general)

-William Clark Norris (born September 20, 1926) was a major general in the United States Air Force who served as commander of the Third Air Force, U.S. Air Forces in Europe (USAFE), with headquarters at Royal Air Force Station Mildenhall, Suffolk, England.
+William Clark Norris (20 September 1926 – 4 November 2024) was a major general in the United States Air Force.

+Early life and education

-Norris was born in 1926, in Port Jervis, New York.
-He graduated from Port Jervis High School in 1945, and enlisted in the Army Air Force in February of the same year.
+Norris was born in Port Jervis, New York on 20 September 1926.
+He graduated from Port Jervis High School in 1945.

+Military career

+Norris enlisted in the Army Air Force in February 1945.
 He entered pilot training at Goodfellow Air Force Base, Texas, in February 1948, and graduated at Williams Air Force Base, Arizona, in February 1949 with a commission as a second lieutenant.

-In 1949 Norris was assigned to the 20th Fighter Group, predecessor of the present-day 20th Tactical Fighter Wing, at Shaw Air Force Base, South Carolina, flying F-84s.
+In 1949 he was assigned to the 20th Fighter Group at Shaw Air Force Base, South Carolina, flying Republic F-84 Thunderjets.
 In July 1950, he took part with the 20th in the first Atlantic crossing of F-84 aircraft to Manston, England.
 In December 1950, the 20th deployed back across the Atlantic to Shaw Air Force Base.
 In March 1951, Norris was assigned to Japan flying F-80C aircraft in the air defense system.
 In April 1951, he volunteered to fly F-51s in Korea and was assigned to the 39th Fighter-Interceptor Squadron of the 18th Fighter-Bomber Wing.
 He later became the operations officer.
-Norris completed 100 combat missions over North Korea.
+He completed 100 combat missions over North Korea.

 From 1952 through 1959, he was assigned to the 54th Fighter-Interceptor Squadron, Ellsworth Air Force Base, South Dakota, during which time he served as its operations officer for three years.
 In January 1959, he was transferred to the 449th Fighter-Interceptor Squadron at Ladd Air Force Base, Alaska, where he later became chief of the Fighter-Operations Branch of the 11th Air Division.
 He entered the Air Command and Staff College at Maxwell Air Force Base, Alabama, in September 1961 and graduated in June 1962.

-Norris then was assigned to the Directorate of Operations, Air Defense Command, at Ent Air Force Base, Colorado.
+He then was assigned to the Directorate of Operations, Air Defense Command, at Ent Air Force Base, Colorado.
 In June 1965, he was transferred to Tyndall Air Force Base, Florida, and served first as chief of the Standardization and Evaluation Division, 4756th Air Defense Wing, and later as commander of the Air Defense Command Fighter-Interceptor Weapons School.